-Rowley’s Saturday evening lectures on the collections and natural history in general were said to be so popular and engaging that there wasn’t always enough room for everyone.
-They included titles such as ‘Microscopic Life in Ponds and Streams’ (March 3rd, 1909) and ‘Life in Antarctic Regions’ (March 22nd, 1922).
+Reportedly, Rowley’s Saturday evening lectures on the collections and natural history were so popular that there wasn’t always enough room for everyone.
+They included ‘Microscopic Life in Ponds and Streams’ (March 3rd, 1909) and ‘Life in Antarctic Regions’ (March 22nd, 1922).

 Rowley’s passion, dedication to the collections and receptivity to new museum practice helped RAMM to become the exceptional museum that it is today.
 The Express and Echo reported in 1939 ‘He found the museum a conglomerate of unrelated objects.
 He left it in 1934 one of the best arranged of provincial museums’.
-As a result of this incredible contribution to RAMM a gallery was named in his honour (now known as gallery 22).
+RAMM named a gallery after Rowley (now gallery 22) to mark his contribution to the museum.

 Securing important collections

 During his time as curator, Rowley secured several important collections for RAMM – Miss JE Linter’s land snail shell collection and CVA Peel’s collection of big game, to name but two.

 Rowley and the wider museum and scientific community